lishiyo/frontier-tower-coordination-bot/memory-bank/projectbrief.md

 6.  **Viewing Proposals & Submission History (DM to Bot):**
     *   `/my_submissions` (or `/my_votes`): Shows a list of proposals the user submitted to, their `response_content`, and the proposal status/outcome.
     *   `/proposals open`: Lists open proposals (both types) with titles and deadlines.
     *   `/proposals closed`: Lists closed proposals (both types) with titles and outcomes.
+(Future enhancement: allow filtering by channel if many channels are used).
     *   `/view_submissions <proposal_id>`: For closed free-form proposals, lists all anonymized submissions.

 7.  **Getting Info on a Policy (RAG - DM to Bot):**